jfrog/frogbot/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jfrog/frogbot/badge.svg?branch=dev)](https://coveralls.io/github/jfrog/frogbot?branch=dev)

 ## 🤖 What is Frogbot?
 Frogbot is a git bot that scans your pull requests with [JFrog Xray](https://jfrog.com/xray/) for security vulnerabilities.
 Frogbot adds the scan results as a comment on the pull request.
-If no vulnerabilities are found, Frogbot will also add a comment, confirming this.
+If no new vulnerabilities are found, Frogbot will also add a comment, confirming this.
 Currently GitHub and GitLab are supported.
 Bitbucket will be supported soon.
 Projects that use one of the following tools to download their dependencies are currently supported.
 * Npm